helloaca/helloaca/.trae/documents/HelloACA_User_Documentation.md

 - View analysis history and trends
 - Export usage reports for billing purposes

+### Team Collaboration

+#### Invites and Member Management
+- Owners can invite team members via email
+- Invited users appear in the Team Members list with status `pending` until they accept
+- Accepted invites show members as active with assigned roles

+#### Notifications
+- Email notifications (credits, analysis complete, weekly digest) are sent via Resend when configured
+### System Notes
+- All public links and footers reference `https://preview.helloaca.xyz`
+- The notify API implements CORS headers and handles OPTIONS preflight requests
+- Mixpanel identity is merged on sign-in to unify anonymous and user activity
 ### Interactive Chat Interface

 #### Chat with Your Contract